Dunyaalselvi/ATMsystem/README.md

 Installation Instructions:
-1-Clone this repository
+-Clone this repository
-2-Navigate to the project directory
+-Navigate to the project directory
-3-Compile the code
+-Compile the code

 Usage Guidelines: